Balint817/IronSearch/DOC.md

 - `New(topRange)`

-Checks if the music is among the Nth last added custom charts.
+Checks if the music is among the Nth most recently added charts.\
+A negative range counts from the end. (e.g. oldest charts instead of newest charts)

 Notes: